immense/Remotely/README.md

 The following steps will configure your Windows 10 machine for building the Remotely server and clients.
 * Install Visual Studio 2019.
     * Link: https://visualstudio.microsoft.com/downloads/
+	* You only need the below Individual Components:
+	    * .NET Core SDK (latest version).
+		* MSBuild (which auto-selects Roslyn compilers).
+		* NuGet targets and build tasks.
+		* .NET Framework 4.6.2 SDK.
+		* .NET Framework 4.6.2 targeting pack.
 * Install the latest .NET Core SDK.
     * Link: https://dotnet.microsoft.com/download
 * Clone the git repository and open the solution in Visual Studio.
-* Run Publish.ps1 in the [Utilities folder in source control](https://raw.githubusercontent.com/Jay-Rad/Remotely/master/Utilities/Install-RemotelyServer.ps1).
+* Run Publish.ps1 in the [Utilities folder in source control](https://raw.githubusercontent.com/Jay-Rad/Remotely/master/Utilities/Publish.ps1).
     * Example: powershell -f [path]\Publish.ps1 -outdir C:\inetpub\remotely -rid win10-x64 -hostname https://mysite.mydomain.com
     * The output folder will now contain the server, with the clients in the Downloads folder.
 	* The above hostname will be hardcoded in the screen-sharing desktop apps, but can be changed via the options menu.